-When you enter or search for character and date data (char, nchar, unichar, varchar, nvarchar, univarchar, datetime, and smalldatetime datatypes), you must enclose it in single or double quotation marks.
+When you enter or search for character and date data (char, nchar, unichar, varchar, nvarchar, univarchar, datetime, smalldatetime, date and time datatypes), you must enclose it in single or double quotation marks.

-See Chapter 1, "SQL Building Blocks" for more information on character data and Chapter 6, "Using and Creating Datatypes" for more information on datetime datatypes.
+See Chapter 1, "SQL Building Blocks" for more information on character data and Chapter 6, "Using and Creating Datatypes" for more information on date/time datatypes.